Points-Based Immigration System (UK)

 Does the points system advantage certain nationalities?

-No. The UK's points-based system is explicitly nationality-neutral — all non-British, non-Irish nationals are assessed against the same criteria.
+It does not.
+Every non-British, non-Irish national faces the same criteria.
 There are no nationality-based points bonuses.

 How is the English language requirement verified?

-Through a Secure English Language Test (SELT) at an approved test provider, a qualifying degree taught in English, or by being a national of an exempt majority English-speaking country.
-See Skilled Worker Visa for the full list.
+Three ways: a Secure English Language Test (SELT) at an approved provider, a qualifying degree taught in English, or citizenship of a majority English-speaking country.
+See Skilled Worker Visa for the full list of exempt countries.